midhunkalarikkal/FullDomain/Notes/js.md

 `event-driven language` means the flow of the program is determined by events, such as user actions (clicks, key presses), system messages, or other triggers.
 Instead of executing code sequentially, it waits for an event to occur and then runs the corresponding code.

+`Worker Threads`  In JavaScript, the main thread is single-threaded, meaning it handles tasks like UI updates, events, and running JavaScript code.
+However, in some cases, we might want to offload heavy computations or tasks to separate threads to avoid blocking the main thread.
+This is where Web Workers (also referred to as Worker Threads) come into picture.

 ## `Advantages of JavaScript`
 -----------------------------
 - Versatility: Used for both client and server-side development.